General project information

 The following project outputs have been produced:

-- City Region Food System Literature Review: This review of literature, experiences and policy documents maps existing definitions, approaches and methods for describing and assessing city region food systems.
+- Report: City Region Food System: A Literature Review.
+This review of literature, experiences and policy documents maps existing definitions, approaches and methods for describing and assessing city region food systems.

-- City Region Food System Narrative: This brochure, available in English and Spanish, describes and operationalizes the concept of a city region food system.
+- Brochure: City Region Food System: What and Why (available in English and Spanish).
+Describes and operationalises the concept of a city region food system.

 RUAF also developed two issues of its Urban Agriculture Magazine on City Region Food Systems and Rural-Urban linkages, as the CRFS debate is closely linked to rural-urban planning: